My child is struggling to read instructional materials. What should I do?

-Accessible instructional materials or AIM are materials that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphic, audio, video).
+Accessible instructional materials (AIM) are materials that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphical, audio, video).
 The Individuals with Disabilities Education Act (IDEA) specifically focuses on accessible formats of print instructional materials.
 In relation to IDEA, the term AIM refers to print instructional materials that have been transformed into the specialized formats of braille, large print, audio, or digital text.

 Learn more about AIM

 What legal issues are important to know about in relation to AIM?

 IDEA requires that states and districts ensure timely provision of AIM, to elementary and secondary students with disabilities who need these materials.
 This means that school districts must take reasonable steps to provide AIM to eligible students with disabilities without delay, typically at the same time as other students receive instructional materials.
 For students who do not receive special education services under IDEA, the disability civil rights laws (Section 504 and the Americans with Disabilities Act) may require the provision of AIM.
 There are also copyright issues that may impact the sources that can be used to acquire AIM for your child.

 Learn more about the legal issues related to AIM